kinghendrix10/Multi-Agent-Reinforcement-Learning/README.md

 ### Agents

 The agents section displays a card-based representation of all the agents.
 Each card shows the agent's role and tools.
 You can create, edit, and delete agents using the provided buttons.
+The ReportAgent is created by default and can be edited but not deleted, as this is the agent that generates the final report.

 ### Tasks